Teachers, Mentors, and Advisors that Inspired, Educated and Shaped Me as an Entrepreneur

 In 1978, my journey as an electrical engineering and computer science student began at the State University of New York (SUNY) at Farmingdale.
 SUNY Farmingdale’s Electrical Technology Class of 1978 program graduated 36 students, from a total of 600 who enrolled in the program.
 The curriculum was challenging and professors were tough, often pushing students beyond their limits with coursework, assignments, and preparatory work that would help ensure employment on graduation.

-After graduating from SUNY Farmingdale with my A.A.S. degree in Electrical Technology, my plan was to continue my studies at the prestigious Polytechnic Institute, where I would earn my B.S.E.E (Bachelors of Electrical Engineering) degree.
+After graduating from SUNY Farmingdale with my A.A.S. degree in Electrical Technology, my plan was to continue my studies at the prestigious Polytechnic Institute, where I would earn my B.S.E.E (Bachelor of Electrical Engineering) degree.
 On graduation, I’d have my pick of employers who were competing for graduates of Polytech’s engineering program.

 Six months before graduating SUNY @ Farmingdale, I received a generous employment offer to work for a large, industrial electronics manufacturer, Hazeltine Corporation.
 I accepted the offer, and went to work soon after graduating from SUNY Farmingdale, as a computer terminal electronics technician in Hazeltine’s commercial products division.